Christopher L. Magee: Vehicle crashworthiness

 Magee has contributed significantly to the research area of vehicle crashworthiness.
 He published an article in the 1970s with P H. Thornton about the design considerations in energy absorption by structural collapse.
 They developed a general treatment, encompassing both the geometry and material properties of the structure, for the absorption of mechanical energy due to axial collapse of structural shapes.

 In a separate study, Magee and Thornton found that the energy absorbing efficiency was independent of foam density while being an important function of alloy and heat treatments.
 Magee proposed an explanation for the increase in efficiency and discussed the constant-stress collapse process.
 Magee and R. G. Davies conducted research on the effect of strain-rate on the tensile deformation of materials and found the variable effects, regarding the stress-strain behavior, in various materials having aluminum alloys.

 Later research

 Magee's later research is focused on theories of technological change, including use of design and invention models to explain differences in rates of technological performance change.
 He presented a model based on the inventive design process that also provided an explanatory foundation for the phenomena of exponential time dependence of functional technical performance.

 One of Magee's later research interests include innovation and technology development in complex systems.
 He presented a method for the quantitative assessment of role of materials innovation in overall technological innovation.
 He conducted an empirical study to explore the relationship between technological improvement and diffusion of innovation.
 His research findings showed that technological improvement does not decline in the latter part of diffusion.

+In 2020, Magee and MIT researcher Anuraag Singh, created a search engine that can predict the improvement rates of about 1,757 different technologies, they later formalised their research and formed TechNext.ai, an AI company that provides quantitative forecasts for technology.